ibm-cloud-docs/openwhisk/openwhisk_packages.md

   ```
   {: screen}

 Others can now use your **custom** package, including binding to the package or directly invoking an action in it.
-Other users must know the fully qualified names of the package to bind it or invoke actions in it. actions and feeds within a shared package are _public_.
+Other users must know the fully qualified names of the package to bind it or invoke actions in it.
+Actions and feeds within a shared package are _public_.
 If the package is private, then all of its contents are also private.

 1. Get a description of the package to show the fully qualified names of the package and action.
   ```